lupyuen/lupyuen.github.io/src/led.md

 gpio-set 17 1
 ```

-Switch on and off each of the 3 LEDs: Blue, Green, Red (Low = On)...
+Switch on and off each of the 3 LEDs: Blue, Green, Red (0 = On)...

 ```bash
 gpio-set 11 0